Wedding Day Gifts for Him and Her

 You’ve figured out the perfect favor for your guests, but what about a sweet token to commemorate the occasion for your spouse-to-be?

-The history of the gift exchange between bride and groom dates back to the Middle Ages, when many marriages in Europe were arranged by families, says Elena Brouwer, director of the International Etiquette Centre in Hollywood, Fla.
+The history of the gift exchange between bride and groom dates back to the Middle Ages, when many marriages in Europe were arranged by families, says Elena Brouwer, director of the International Etiquette Centre in Hollywood, Florida.
 In Italy, for example, after the future happy couple was assigned their destiny and papers were drawn by the two families, there would be a celebration – the betrothal.
 “It was at this point that the couple would exchange gifts, such as a ring, a necklace or food,” Brouwer says.
 “The actual marriage would take place years later.”

 Nowadays an exchange of presents between bride and groom is a nice tradition but certainly not required, says Elise Mac Adam, author of “Something New: Wedding Etiquette for Rule Breakers, Traditionalists, and Everyone In Between” (Simon Spotlight Entertainment, 2008).
 “It could even be argued that there is so much to do and so much pressure before the wedding that deciding to give each other a break by not adding present-shopping to the to-do list is in itself a gift.”